akinmuizz/printf/README.md

-# printf
-for the c-printf project with alx group work
+c-printf project for group work with alx